Werkov/Werkov.github.io/_drafts/barcelona.md

   * how to roundabout: if you take the 1st exit, keep right, otherwise push to the left and then cross back right to your exit (carefuly, looking back).
 I still haven't decyphered turn signals in none of the passed countries.
+  * don't type and drive (the driver in opposite direction)
   * hot to efficiency in dense city traffic: when there's space in front of you, go (I picked this up by watch scooter riders (mainly) in Genova)
+  * OpenStreetMaps and road cycling routing -- the convention in Spain was obviously different than in Italy and France, roads marked as suitable for road bikes (mapy.com) were often unpaved with roots or stones.
+  * Expect/account for rush hours: Fridays outwards from big centers.
+  * todo - 2D diagram: speed x distance when cars are passing, Italy is close but slow,  Spain is faster and much further

 ### Equipment

   * Garmin showed non-sensical HR (bad contact), increased average BPM
+  * It may be good to remember to take also an _un_-packing photo to have a validated list.

+### Close misses

+  * Avignon
+  * Le Petit Rhône bifurcation
+  * Fort de Bellegarde